PrestaShop/prestashop.github.io/howtos/misc/_posts/2018-03-02-2018-release-schedule.md

 title:  "PrestaShop 2018 release schedule"
 subtitle: "What to expect, and when to expect it"
 date: 2018-03-02 09:10:11
-authors: [ TristanLehot, LouiseBonnard ]
+authors: [ tristanlehot, LouiseBonnard ]
 icon: icon-world
 tags:
  - release